spinnaker/spinnaker.github.io/guides/user/managed-delivery/resource-status/index.md

   image_path="./resource-status-actuating.png"
 %}

-When a resource has an Actuating status, it means Spinnaker detected a drift from the declarative configuration and automatic action is in progress to resolve it.
+When a resource has this status, it means Spinnaker detected a drift from the declarative configuration and automatic action is in progress to resolve it.
 You can click on "History" to see details about the detected drift and the specific tasks Spinnaker launched, along with whether they succeeded or failed.

 If automatic actions successfully resolve the drift, the status will change to [Happy](/guides/user/managed-delivery/resource-status/#happy).
 If automatic actions don't help to resolve the drift, the status will change to [Unhappy](/guides/user/managed-delivery/resource-status/#unhappy).